iomesh/docs/docs/monitor-iomesh/install-iomesh-dashboard.md

         # Configure Relabelings.
 See more information at <https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config>
         relabelings: [] # Set relabeling parameters for metrics, which defaults to blank.
     ```

-    `iomesh`
-    ```yaml
-    iomesh:
-      # Configure ServiceMonitor for Prometheus Operator.
-      serviceMonitor:
-        create: true # Set it to true to create a serviceMonitor object, which defaults to false.
-        namespace: "" # Create a namespace for serviceMonitor object.
-If left blank, "iomesh-system" will be specified.
-        labels: {} # Set the label for serviceMonitor object, which defaults to blank.

-      meta:
-        serviceMonitor:
-          # Configure Relabelings.
-See more information at <https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config>.
-          relabelings: [] # Set relabeling parameters for metrics, which defaults to blank.
-      chunk:
-        serviceMonitor:
-          # Configure Relabelings.
-See more information at <https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config>.
-          relabelings: [] # Set relabeling parameters for metrics, which defaults to blank.
-    ```
-    `blockdevice monitor`
-    ```yaml
-    blockdevice-monitor:
-      # Configure PodMonitor for Prometheus Operator.
-      podMonitor:
-        create: true # Set it to true to create a PodMonitor object, which defaults to false.
-        namespace: "" # Create a namespace for PodMonitor object.
-If left blank, "iomesh-system" will be specified.
-        labels: {} # Set the label for PodMonitor object, which defaults to blank.
-      # Configure PrometheusRule for Prometheus Operator.
-      prometheusRule:
-        create: true # Set it to true to create a PrometheusRule object, which defaults to false.
-        namespace: "" # Create a namespace for PrometheusRule object.
-If left blank, "iomesh-system" will be specified.
-        labels: {} # Set the label for PrometheusRule object, which defaults to blank.

-      blockdevicemonitor:
-        podMonitor:
-          # Configure Relabelings.
-See more information at <https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config>.
-          relabelings: [] # Set relabelings parameters, which defaults to blank.

-      prober:
-        podMonitor:
-          # Configure Relabelings.
-See more information at <https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config>.
-          relabelings: [] # Set relabelings parameters, which defaults to blank.
-    ```

 3. Run the corresponding command to apply configurations according to your installation.